learn-co-curriculum/spring-mod-2-testing-with-spring-data/README.md

   }
 }
 ```

-So the first thing we changed was we noticed we use the `ObjectMapper` in both
-of our test methods thus far.
-Let's move that up to the `setUp()` method instead
-to instantiate.

 In the `getRescue()` test method, we will get a JSON back in response.
 This
 JSON should just be the serialized version of the `testRescue` that we created